rehanvipin/work/content/angular/signals.md

 An `effect` can be setup only in an "injection context" such as constructor etc. or you can pass it an injector reference.
 More about that here <https://github.com/angular/angular/issues/56357>

+Angular itself mentions that `effect`s are not likely to be found in most applications and that `computed`s are generally better.

 ## Notifications
 A signal will not notify the dependents if the "value" of the signal is the same as it was before, even if someone had .set or .update the signal.